 For many, joining a group or getting back outside for the first time can be a daunting task.
 Not knowing what to do or where to go – or not having anyone to go with – puts many people off.
 But that’s where our volunteers come in!

 Within a befriending pair, the volunteer provides an hour of 1-to-1 support each week for 6 months.
-Befriender and befriendee embark on a journey of trying a new activity together, providing mutual motivation and support and, above all, companionship.
-The activity you choose is completely up to you: you could do anything from a walk in the park or playing frisbee, to dance classes, yoga – even a marathon!
+Befriender and befriendee embark on a journey of trying a new activity, providing mutual motivation, support and, above all, companionship.
+The activity you choose is completely up to you: you could do anything from a walk in the park to playing frisbee, to dance classes or yoga – even a marathon!

 For some, the word ‘sports’ might bring back bitter memories of rainy PE lessons, but we’re determined to change this.
-Getting outside and active has so many benefits for our mental and physical health, and we want to share these benefits with everyone.
-That’s why Team-Up Take-Part is open to all, no matter your ability or age.
+Getting outside and active has so many benefits for our mental and physical health, which we think everyone should be able to enjoy.
+That’s why Team-Up Take-Part is open to all, no matter your ability or your age.

 If you’re interested in joining the programme or becoming a volunteer Team-Up befriender, send an email to email@example.com, or call us on 020 7231 7845.
 We’ll be in touch to have an introductory talk, and to learn more about you and your interests.

 We are committed to delivering Team-Up Take-Part in a safe and sustainable way:

 - We will follow government guidance and regulations to ensure the safety of both our volunteers and service users and, where feasible, maintain the social distancing guidelines;

 - We want “Get Active” to be interpreted in any and every way possible, from community walks, and strength and balance classes, to circuit sessions, yoga, football – anything that gets you moving and enjoying yourself.
 While we appreciate that the range of possible activities is reduced at the moment, there is still a range of outdoor activities allowed by government guidelines;